 The primary reason why the Franciscan and Dominican Orders were organized in the thirteenth century was to protect the faith of the people against heretics and to prevent the spread of heresy in the Church.
 There were two kinds of heretics who were active during the twelfth and thirteenth centuries: the Waldenses and the Albigenses.

-In spite of the efforts of the Papal Inquisition the Waldenses were never completely extirpated.
+Despite the efforts of the Papal Inquisition, the Waldenses were never completely extirpated.
 They survived as a heretical group through the centuries.
-Today the Waldenses still exist as a Protestant group in Italy, the United States and South America.
+Today the Waldenses still exist as a Protestant group in Italy, the United States, and South America.

 The Papal Inquisition